Ferdib-Al-Islam/project-face-generation/README.md

 # project-face-generation
-In this project, we'll generate your own Seinfeld TV scripts using RNNs. we'll be using a Seinfeld dataset of scripts from 9 seasons.
-The Neural Network you'll build will generate a new, "fake" TV script.
+In this project, we'll use generative adversarial networks to generate new images of faces.